-During the 1984-1985 session, the Legislature chose to provide additional funding as an incentive for districts to choose to increase instructional time by including in its appropriation for the Educational Finance Program (FEFP) additional extended school day.
-However, the language appropriation differentiated between already meeting the 1.050 hour requirement districts with six 60-minute periods and the districts requirement with seven 50-minute periods; tional funds were designated for districts menting the latter strategy.
-In addition, provided additional Legislature also categorical dollars for transportation and instructional materials to help implement the required high school graduation requirements and expenses required for a longer school day.
+During the 1984-1985 session, the Legislature chose to provide additional funding as an incentive for districts to choose to increase instructional time by including in its appropriation for the Florida Educational Finance Program (FEFP) additional funds for the extended school day.
+However, the language appropriation differentiated between the already meeting the 1,050 hour requirement districts with six 60-minute periods and the districts meeting requirement with seven 50-minute periods; the additional funds were designated for districts implementing the latter strategy.
+In addition, the provided additional Legislature also categorical dollars for transportation and instructional materials to help implement the required high school graduation requirements and expenses required for a longer school day.
 During this session, the Legislature also mandated the seven period/1,050 hour requirement for the 1985-1986 academic year.